jleeothon/conlanging/grammar/03-nominal.md

 | Acc. | **alt**  | allan  |
 | Gen. | allas    | allar  |

-🤷‍♂️ _alt_ doesn't look convincing.

 Other adjectives may act as quantifiers if they are strongly inflected e.g.
-_sum_ "some", without a formal or literary register.
+_sum_ "some", without a literary register.

 ### Demonstratives